What is Mediation Law?

 - Mediation - Wikipedia

 Mediation, a form of alternative dispute resolution (ADR), aims to assist two (or more) disputants in reaching an agreement.
-The disputes may involve states, organisations, communities, individuals or other representatives with a vested interest in the outcome.
+The disputes may involve states, organizations, communities, individuals or other representatives with a vested interest in the outcome.
 Mediators use appropriate techniques and/or skills to open and/or improve dialogue between disputants, aiming to help the parties reach an agreement (with concrete effects) on the disputed matter.
-Normally, all parties must view the mediator as impartial.
-Mediation can apply in a variety of disputes.
-These include commercial, legal, diplomatic, workplace, community and divorce or other family matters.

 - What is Mediation?